 One of Engati’s key philosophies is that we want to help you do more, with ease.
 We want to help you create the most amazing experiences, without making you jump across systems and platforms.

 That’s why we’ve ensured that Engati plays well with all your systems.
-We’ve ensured that you get to extend your support and marketing software with Engati’s intelligent customer engagement systems.
+We’ve ensured that you get to extend your support and marketing software with Engati’s intelligent customer engagement systems using powerful cloud-based integrations.

 By integrating Engati with Salesforce, you’re making it easier for your bot and your agents to record leads and handle tickets.
 You can directly integrate Engati with Salesforce if you are using Salesforce’s Enterprise, Unlimited, Developer, or Performance editions.